 - While the data is a tool to aid the ranking of carcasses, the judge reserves the right to make official placing based on current industry practices and markets.
 All decisions made by the judge are final. - 2.
 There will be no minimum or maximum live weight. - 3.
-All carcasses must weigh between 160-215 lbs. to be eligible to compete in the contest. - 4.
+Hanging carcass weights are 160-225 lbs.
+Carcasses not meeting weight rules will not be judged.
+The carcass weight will be factored into the equation. - 4.
 If the heads are not removed during slaughter, a base weight will be determined by the judge and subtracted from all hot carcass weights. - 5.
 Pork carcasses will be assessed on their lean quality and placed into categories (acceptable, marginal, and PSE/unacceptable), and then ranked on % fat-free lean within their respective lean quality category. - 6.
-To meet the minimum quality threshold for acceptable, carcasses must score at least a two (2) in each of the following categories: - Visual Color (Scale of 1 to 6) - 1 Pale, pinkish gray to white 2 Gravish pink - 4 Dark reddish pink - 5 Purplish red - 6 Dark purplish red - Visual Wetness (Scale of 1 to 3)
+To meet the minimum quality threshold for acceptable, carcasses must score at least a two (2) in each of the following categories:

+Visual Color (Scale of 1 to 6)

+1 - Pale, pinkish gray to white

+4 - Dark reddish pink 5 - Purplish red

-3 - Reddish pink
+2 - Grayish pink 3 - Reddish pink